 Strawberry and Honey Mask

 Strawberries contain both alpha hydroxy acid and salicylic acid which both have exfoliating effects as well as being high in vitamin C. Simply mash 2 or 3 strawberries with one tablespoon of honey into a smooth paste.
 Apply to the skin for around 15 minutes then rinse with lukewarm water.
 You can also add one tablespoon of fresh cream for a more moisturising effect.

 Coconut Oil and Banana Mask

-Coconut Oil is full of benefits when used topically on the skin, from anti-ageing to anti-inflammatory just to name a few.
+Coconut Oil is full of benefits when used topically on the skin, from anti-aging to anti-inflammatory just to name a few.
 Simply mix well one tablespoon of melted coconut oil with half a banana and a pinch of turmeric.
 Apply to the skin for 15 minutes then rinse thoroughly with lukewarm water.